 TYPES OF LASER PRODUCTIONS:

 There are many creative ways lasers can be used in a production.
-Most of these uses fall into the two broad categories of 1) seeing beams in mid-air 2) seeing graphics on a surface.
+Most fall into two broad categories: 1) Beam Shows 2) Animations or Graphic Shows